 The maximum amount of security deposit assistance per client is equivalent to two months' rent for the unit.
 Security deposit assistance must be provided to clients as a grant, not a loan.

-The term of rental assistance with HOME funds may not exceed 24 months; however, contracts can be renewed, subject to the availability of HOME funds.
-Rental assistance must not exceed the difference between the client's rent and 30 percent of the client's household income.
+The term of rent assistance with HOME funds may not exceed 24 months; however, contracts can be renewed, subject to the availability of HOME funds.
+Rent assistance must not exceed the difference between the client's rent and 30 percent of the client's household income.

 Grantee agencies can charge whichever is less to TBRA program funds: $50 per inspection ($35 per re-inspection) plus mileage reimbursed at the current federal rate or the actual staff or contractor costs of performing the inspection.